 - Degenerative disc disease

 - Herinated discs

 We can sometimes suffer from general neck, back, and shoulder pain that may not have a clear-cut direct cause.
 Anything from your diet, poor posture, your sleeping schedule, repetitive motions, etc., can all cause general pain.
 A physical therapist can help alleviate this pain while also giving you tools for bettering your lifestyle.
 One distinctive advantage of physical therapy is to reduce peoples’ reliance on medication.
 While over-the-counter medications like ibuprofen have their place, too many people take these pills regularly to deal with their general pain.
 Physical therapy can help eliminate patients’ reliance on medications by treating their pain’s root causes versus their symptoms.

 Even a minor concussion can have disastrous effects if not dealt with.
 Physical therapy can help patients properly heal following a concussion.

 - Severe Accidents

 Of course, many patients pursue physical therapy following severe incidents like car crashes or getting shot.
 An incident like a car crash can cause various injuries, ranging from reduced mobility to paralyzation.
 Especially when dealing with the possibility of never being able to walk again, patients will want to pursue physical therapy.
-Bowie, MD, physical therapy can make a huge difference in a patient’s life — a fact our friends at the Mid Atlantic Spinal Rehab & Chiropractic can attest to.
+Physical therapy can make a huge difference in a patient’s life — a fact our friends at the Mid Atlantic Spinal Rehab & Chiropractic can attest to.